MichaelMironenko/home-ui/FRONTEND_DOCUMENTATION.md

 - Loads scenario data via `useScenarioApi`, normalizes it, tracks `selectedDevices`, `selectedGroups`, schedule info, and auto-brightness preferences.
 - Handles editing name/time/device selection, toggles (day sets, presence modes), `saveScenario`/`deleteScenario`, `toggleRuntimePause`, and uses the dial components to edit start/end states.
 - Computes derived summaries (schedule label, presence label, device count) and uses `pageTitle` to describe the scenario.

-### `src/views/ScenarioLegacyView.vue`
-- Wrapper around `ScenarioEditor` for the classic scenario format with route-based mode detection (create/edit) and navigation to the new ID after save.

 ### `src/views/AutoLightScenarioView.vue`
 - Wraps `AutoLightEditor`, watches mode (create vs edit), and updates the route when a new ID is assigned.